NMT MANAGEMENT INC

-Massage Revolution will grant family and medical leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
+NMT Management Inc. will grant family and medical leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
 No greater or lesser leave benefits will be granted than those set forth in the relevant State or Federal laws.
 In certain situations, the federal law requires that provisions of State law apply.
 In any case, employee will be eligible for the most generous benefits available under either law.

 Please contact your Supervisor as soon as you become aware of the need for a family and medical leave.
 The following is a summary of the relevant provisions.